Meet The Team

 Karah Abiog (Filipino/Afro-Caribbean)

-Karah has served as an Artistic Advisor for ZiRu Dance since 2013, helping to slowly shape the company, repertory and programming.
+Karah served as an artistic advisor for ZiRu Dance since 2013 and is now the company's Associate Artistic Director, helping to slowly shape the company, repertory and programming.

 This is Karah’s 12th year as the LINES Ballet | Training Program Director and is now also the Summer Program Director.
 She takes pride in creating an environment of discovery, creativity, and transformation for students, educators and guest artists from around the globe.
 A priority is placed on diversity, versatility, and individuality as both genuine dance artists and human beings.